Decentralized Cooperative Beamforming for Networked LEO Satellites with Statistical CSI: Numerical Results

 In Figs. \ref{SR_comparison}(a)-(c), we compare the sum rate of different schemes as functions of the per-satellite power budget $P_s$, the number of antennas $N$, and the number of \ac{leo} satellites, respectively.
 Across all considered parameter ranges, the networked \ac{leo} cooperative beamforming schemes relying on the proposed optimization algorithms consistently and significantly outperform the closed-form baselines, namely \ac{mrt} and \ac{zf}, demonstrating the advantage of optimization-based beamforming refinement over heuristic designs.

-Moreover, the decentralized schemes achieve performance nearly identical to that of the centralized upper bound over all scenarios, while offering substantially improved scalability.
-In contrast, the \ac{sss}-based schemes perform markedly worse than most networked \ac{leo} cooperative schemes, highlighting the critical importance of constellation-level cooperation in enhancing achievable communication performance.
-An exception is observed in that \ac{sss} outperforms \ac{zf} in most cases.
-This behavior can be attributed to the wide beam footprint inherent in satellite communications, which leads to severe \ac{iui}.
-Enforcing complete interference nulling via \ac{zf} can therefore overly restrict the beamforming design and substantially degrade the achievable sum rate.
+Moreover, the decentralized schemes track the centralized upper bound nearly identically across all scenarios, while offering substantially improved scalability.
+The instantaneous-\ac{csi} centralized scheme curve sits above all statistical-\ac{csi} schemes throughout.
+Across all considered configurations, the gap to the idealized upper bound stays minor, indicating that operating with statistical \ac{csi} incurs only a modest performance loss.
+In contrast, the \ac{sss}-based schemes perform markedly worse than most networked schemes, underlining the importance of constellation-level cooperation.
+The lone exception is that \ac{sss} outperforms \ac{zf} in most cases, attributable to the wide beam footprint of satellite links inducing severe \ac{iui}: enforcing complete interference nulling via \ac{zf} overly restricts the beamforming design and substantially degrades the achievable sum rate.